 Ask Me Anything is a collaborative series I’ll be running featuring individuals and families that are facing challenges or are unique in some way.
 People can ask them anything they’d like to know about their story as long as it’s respectful.

 The goal of this series is for people to gain a better understanding of those in unique situations.
 Open communication is key to understanding one another.
-If you would like to be featured in a future post, email me at [email protected]

 Ask Me Anything: A Transracial Adoptive Family

 Having a family that doesn’t “match” means we attract attention wherever we go.
 Even living in a diverse area, we still stand out in a crowd.

 We get a lot of questions and comments when we’re out in public.
 I’m happy to say that the vast majority are positive.
 The number one comment I get is, “you have a beautiful family”.
 Sometimes I feel like this code for “I’m noticing that your family is different”, but I’ll take the compliment.

 Other comments are not so friendly.
 People have asked prying questions or made assumptions about my kids’ birth parents.
 Strangers ask me if any of them are my “real” kids (HINT: they are all very much real).

 My goal is to openly discuss transracial adoption so people will be more familiar with our situation and other families that look like ours.
 Following are questions from other bloggers who are familiar with my family but don’t know us in real life.

 Meghna Dixit of Love, Life & the little one asks, “What are your thoughts on adoption?
 When do you know that you are ready to adopt?”